-Starting February 1, 2019, Lyft Shared rides will cost $1.00 per ride and Lyft Classic rides will cost $3.50 per ride anywhere within our service area.
+Lyft Shared rides cost $1.00 per ride and Lyft Classic rides will cost $3.50 per ride anywhere within our service area.
 If you're traveling to or from Old Town Monrovia or the Monrovia Gold Line Station, you're in luck!
 Shared rides to / from these locations will remain just $0.50 per ride.
 Apply the "GoMonrovia" promo code to your Lyft account today, and start riding with us!
 For more information, please visit the GoMonrovia page.

 The City also operates Monrovia Transit to help serve those passengers with Americans with Disabilities Act (ADA) needs.
-Starting February 1, 2019, passengers must complete a short application to register in advance for these services.
+Those passengers that require ADA assistance must complete a short application to register in advance for these services.